-Morning commute extra dicey; inland areas could get a foot
+After slippery morning commute, snow, rain expected to continue Tuesday evening

+Precipitation is expected to ease around 7 p.m. starting in southwestern Maine.

+Temperatures Tuesday night are expected to rise along the coast into the mid-30s, with colder, below-freezing temperatures inland and west.

-Steady snow that began falling well before dawn is setting southern Maine up for a slow and slippery morning commute.
+Flakes began falling well before dawn, setting up southern Maine for a slow and slippery morning commute.

 Snow started falling in Portland around 3:30 a.m., leaving roads coated before dawn.
 Emergency officials cautioned drivers to leave extra time and space when driving.

-“It’s like a skating rink out there,” said York County Sheriff William King.
+“It’s like a skating rink out there,” said York County Sheriff William King early Tuesday.

-Deputies across York County have been responding to slide-offs and minor accidents throughout the morning commute.
+Deputies across York County responded to multiple slide-offs throughout the morning, but there were no serious accidents, King said.

 The Maine Turnpike Authority reported a two-car crash on the northbound side of the turnpike between York and Wells.
-A Brinks truck slid off the Falmouth Spur just east of the departing ramp from the turnpike.
+A Brinks truck slid off the Falmouth Spur just east of the exit ramp from the turnpike.
 Emergency crews responded to both crashes before 8 a.m.

-This Brinks truck slid off the road at the Falmouth spur pic.twitter.com/jNzsV2zbk2

-The speed limit has been reduced to 45 mph for the entire length of the turnpike.
+The speed limit has been reduced to 45 mph for the entire length of the Maine Turnpike.
 Oversized vehicles are prohibited while speeds are reduced.

 “It’s going to snow through the morning hours.
 We’re expecting 4 (inches) to as much as 6 inches in Portland,” said Tom Hawley of the National Weather Service in Gray.